-Simon studied law at Queen Mary, University of London and worked in a niche commercial firm in the City prior to joining Bross Bennett.
+Simon studied law at Queen Mary, University of London.
 He qualified in 2009 and became a Partner in 2018.

-In addition to his matrimonial work, Simon also undertakes family provision claims (proceedings under the Inheritance (Provision for Family & Dependants) Act 1975) and has also handled disputes over estates and Wills.
+In addition to traditional family work, Simon has a niche interest in disputes over wills and inheritance claims.
+He is frequently instructed to act in family provision claims (proceedings under the Inheritance (Provision for Family & Dependants) Act 1975).

 Simon is a long-time student supervisor at the Queen Mary Legal Advice Centre and was awarded a fellowship in 2022 for his commitment to pro-bono work with the University.